A Step-by-Step Guide to Building a Winning Sales POC

 2. Understand Your Customer's Pain Points

-An in-depth analysis will allow you to tailor the POC to the customer's unique challenges and desired outcomes.
-This involves more than just listening to customer success calls—you have to actively engage with the prospect, ask probing questions, and truly grasp their pain points.
+An in-depth analysis will allow you to tailor the Proof of concept to the customer's unique challenges and desired outcomes.
+A successful sales POC involves more than just listening to customer success calls—you have to actively engage with the prospect, ask probing questions, and truly grasp their pain points.

 Your customer pain points can vary based on their role and industry.
 A SaaS startup will often use email marketing software very differently than an e-commerce or a live commerce brand.
 They even differ in technical capabilities and the way their marketing teams are structured.
 For example, a live commerce brand engages with its customers in real-time and addresses their needs more directly, which is very different from other brands.